Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 90.0 ns

-DDR5-4800 CL40 memory adds only ~3% more to the system latency than DDR4-3200 CL22, which is apparent in synthetic benchmarking but virtually unnoticeable in a majority of real-world use cases and games.
+DDR5-4800 CL40 memory adds only ~3% more to the system latency than DDR4-3200 CL22, which is apparent in synthetic benchmarking, but undetectable by users. use.
 This provides measurable evidence that users can adopt DDR5 memory technology without worrying about its latency performance.

 From the introduction of DDR memory all the way to the launch of DDR5, standard JEDEC memory’s true memory latency has stayed consistent in the range of 13 to 16 ns.
 Standard JEDEC memory’s system latency has stayed consistent in the range of 90 to 100 ns.

-Are you now wondering what would be the system latency of overclocked memory or memory with tighter timings?
-The theory is straight forward.
-At the same RAM speed, the memory with the lower CAS latency is faster.
+Let’s also look at the system latency of overclocked memory or memory with tighter timings.
+The theory is straightforward: At the same RAM speed, the memory with the lower CAS latency is faster.
 At the same CAS latency, the memory with the higher RAM speed is faster.

 Real-world testing shows that overclocked memory with tighter timings are 10 to 20 ns faster than standard JEDEC memory at the system level2.
-Keep in mind that despite no guarantees, some users love spending significant time, energy, knowledge, and money to achieve bleeding edge latency performance.
-They love overclocking RAM speeds beyond specifications or optimizing memory timings out of a deep passion or heavy usage of latency-sensitive workloads.
-That’s why they are typically willing to endure the high costs of overclocked memory, CPU, motherboard, power supply and other cooling solutions that are typically required for overclocking.
+Some users love overclocking RAM to achieve bleeding-edge performance.
+That’s why they are typically willing to endure the high costs of overclocked memory, CPU, motherboard, power supply and other cooling solutions that are typically required.

 Does DDR5 truly provide any benefits?

 Yes, it does!
-Users with memory-intensive workloads like PC gamers, professional content creators, designers, engineers, programmers, business, or workstation users can get up to 2x the system bandwidth compared to DDR4 for the next-gen, multi-core CPUs.
+Users with memory-intensive workloads like PC gamers, professional content creators, designers, engineers, programmers, business or workstation users can get up to 2x the system bandwidth compared to DDR4 for next-gen, multi-core CPUs.

 Memory Specification